Package Integrity Testing

 Why Purple Diamond for Package Integrity Testing?

 Package Integrity Testing is completed on site at Purple Diamond and can be tailored to your specific testing needs.
 By testing for your packaged product’s specific needs, we can simulate the conditions that your packaged goods will be exposed to during the product’s lifecycle.
-Purple Diamond is able to test packaged products as a single unit or as part of a full pallet load, offering Materials Testing in conjunction with Package Integrity Testing to determine how exactly a product will operate within its protective barrier.
+Purple Diamond can evaluate packaged products as a single unit or as part of a full pallet load, offering Materials Testing in conjunction with Package Integrity Testing to decide how exactly a product will run within its protective barrier.

-As always, Purple Diamond offers you the ability to either schedule an initial consultation, complimentary, OR you can book a facility tour and come on in and visit.
-Definitely feel free to stop in to the lab if you are close to the Lehigh Valley.
-The packaging and whole Purple Diamond team is here to assist you anyway that we can.
-The initial consultation can be either a phone call or a zoom call, whatever is more convenient for you.
-Reach out via the Contact Us page by either filling out the contact us form OR booking some time on the calendar below the contact form.
-Either way we will get back to you!
-Thank you so much for reading down this far and thank you for considering Purple Diamond as your dedicated testing, engineering, and design facility for all of your packaging needs.
-A complete list of all the standard tests that we provide here on site can be found under the “Standard Test Lists” Tab at the top of this website.
-This is helpful when you are determining which test you actually need.
+At Purple Diamond, we offer a free consultation or a guided tour of our facilities.
+If you’re nearby, feel free to drop by and see our packaging and team.
+Consultations can be done over the phone or on zoom, so choose what suits you best.
+To get in touch, go to our Contact Us page and fill out the form or book an appointment using the calendar below.
+Our goal is to assist you in any way possible, so please don’t hesitate to contact us.
+Our website contact form is located at www.purple-diamond.com/contact-us, but we promise to get back to you soon, no matter which method of communication you choose.
+Thank you so much for reading down this far and thank you for considering Purple Diamond as your dedicated testing, engineering, and design facility for all your packaging needs.
+A complete list of all the standard tests that we supply here on site can be found under the “Standard Test Lists” Tab at the top of this website.
+This is helpful when you are deciding which test you need.
 But of course, remember that we are just a phone call, an email, or a contact request form away from helping you.
 Thank you again.